 Andrew has a Bachelor of Arts in English Language and Literature from the University of Delaware, and did his teacher training with academics affiliated with Homerton College, Cambridge.
 Additionally, he is the English Programme Co-ordinator at the Hong Kong Institute of Technology, where ITS offers consultancy and support for an English-language diploma course for Hong Kong post-secondary students.

-He has been teaching since 1999 and specialises in History and English Literature.
+He has been teaching since 1999 and specialises in History, Government & Politics and English Literature.
 At ITS, he also develops and organizes both on-site and external courses in English language for language learners, and provides teacher training and programme development consultancy for individuals and organizations.